bazonkerista/tom/README.md

 # The Other Monitor For StarCitizen

+Remember at start to CTRL+Scroll to do a browser zoom to the proper siza of your monitor.

 What was just something that I wanted to have on the other monitor while I play Star Citizen turned into this.

 Note that this currently only works on Chrome.